-- 1 tablespoon coconut oil or sesame oil
+- 1 tbsp coconut oil (or sesame oil)

-- 1 teaspoon coconut aminos (naturally fermented soy sauce can be substituted if desired)
+- 1 tsp coconut aminos (or gluten-free tamari sauce or naturally fermented soy sauce if you're not gluten-free)

-- 1-2 teaspoons salt (start with 1 and increase to taste - you may need less if you use soy sauce because it is higher in salt than coconut aminos)
+- 1-2 tsp sea salt (start with 1 and increase to taste - or use soy sauce because it has higher salt content than coconut aminos)

 - Add coconut oil/sesame oill to a medium-sized pot and warm over medium heat.
 Add onions and saute until soft.

-- Add the chicken broth, coconut aminos, salt, pepper and fish sauce if using.
+- Add the chicken broth, coconut aminos, 1 teaspoon salt, pepper and fish sauce if using.
 Bring to a boil, then reduce to a simmer.

-- Stir in a brisk circular motion while pouring in a thin stream of whisked egg.
+- Stir in a brisk circular motion while pouring in a thin drizzle of whisked egg into the chicken broth.